li-chiun-lin/CodingCompetitions/GoogleKickStart/2016_A/janes_flower_shop.md

 In this case, there is only one rate $(\approx 8.8963\%)$ that satisfies the equation.

 Help Jane to calculate the **IRR** for her business.
 It is guaranteed that $-1 < r < 1$, and there is exactly one solution in each test case.

+## Input

+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.
+Each test case starts with a positive integer $M$: the number of months that the flower shop will be open.
+The next line contains $M + 1$ non-negative integers $C_i$ ($0 ≤ i ≤ M$).
+Note that $C_0$ represents the initial cost, all the remaining $C_i$'s are profits, the shop will always either make a positive net profit or zero net profit in each month, and will never have negative profits.